OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_603.rst

 Resolved Issues in 6.0.3
 --------------------------------------------------------------------------------

+.. note:: Sunstone autorefresh has been disabled due to security concern that makes users receive data from resources that are not from them.

 A complete list of solved issues for 6.0.3 can be found in the `project development portal <https://github.com/OpenNebula/one/milestone/50?closed=1>`__.

 The following new features has been backported to 6.0.3: